What to Wear to Wrestling Practice: Know Before You Go

 What Should I Wear On My First Day of Wrestling?

-If possible, you'll want to make sure that your shirt is a tighter fit, almost skin tight, in order to eliminate other wrestlers accidentally grabbing your shirt when wrestling.
+If possible, you'll want to make sure that your shirt is a tighter fit, almost skin tight, to eliminate other wrestlers accidentally grabbing your shirt when wrestling.

 Consider Wrestling Shoes

-If you're attending a wrestling practice in a school-setting (vs a MMA gym), you'll want to consider purchasing wrestling shoes, as normal shoes aren't allowed on the mat.
+If you're attending a wrestling practice in a school setting (vs an MMA gym), you'll want to consider purchasing wrestling shoes, as normal shoes aren't allowed on the mat.